How Collaboration and Access Works in Deucalion

 When a collaboration or notification issue is raised by your team, work through these questions in order:

 - Which surface is involved?
-Notification bell (personal) or Activity Feed (office-wide)?
+Notification bell (personal) or Dashboard Activity (office-wide)?

 - What role does the signed-in user have?
-Engineers cannot access the Activity Feed.
+Engineers cannot access Dashboard Activity.
 Admins and owners can, scoped to their own organisation.

 - Is the workspace correct?
-All collaboration state is tied to the active workspace.
+Activity and linked-resource access use the active workspace.

-- Is the notification actually addressed to this user?
-Notifications are per-user.
-A missing bell item usually means the mention targeted a different account.
+- Is the notification addressed to this user?
+Notifications are per-recipient.
+A missing bell item may have targeted a different account.